 The eucalyptus tree has the ability to adapt effortlessly to different environments.
-This property is due to the genetic composition of the tree which also ensures that this tree produces wood easily and more quickly, resulting in more rapid growth.
+This property is due to the genetic composition of the tree which also ensures that it produces wood easily and more quickly, resulting in more rapid growth.
 Some refer to the eucalyptus as a gum tree, in fact this reference is incorrect as the secretion from the bark is a tannin-like substance called kino.

 Kino is a red, aromatic, sticky substance released from the bark.
 This tonic has an astringent effect, the Aborigines used it for diarrhoea and topically for sore throats, fever, wounds and ulcers – the astringent tannin stops bleeding.

 The eucalyptus tree also provides manna.
 Manna is caused by insect damage that causes bark and leaves to secrete a sweet edible substance – red gum or manna.
 This substance contains many sugars (arabinose, raffinose, dextrose and sucrose), has a pleasant sweet taste and is slightly laxative.
-It was picked up or scraped from the leaves by the Aborigines, heavily covered leaves were crushed and baked.
+It was picked up or scraped from the leaves by the Aborigines, and heavily covered leaves were crushed and baked.

 The eucalyptus globulus is the most common among the 800 species of eucalyptus.
 This tree has the ability to fight the anophelic mosquito responsible for malaria, which raised the nickname “Fever Tree”’.
 Its larvicidal properties suggest that eucalyptus essential oil is a potential source of valuable larvicidal compounds against malaria vectors and an ideal alternative to synthetic insecticides.

 Eucalyptus Origin & Characteristics